Sunday April 11th 2010

 Eight months ago, I'd stood outside Keflavík airport and seen the snow-capped cone of Snæfell, 70 miles away across Faxaflói.
 It was a clear sign, telling me that I would certainly return to Iceland.
 I felt that very strongly but I never expected to come back so soon.
 While I was in Belgrade I'd heard that a volcano had started erupting in the Fimmvörðuháls pass, close to where I'd been hiking.
 It was an impressive and easily accessible eruption.
-I couldn't believe it had happened so soon after I was there and I felt annoyed that I wouldn't see it.
-But then, the thought occurred to me that there was no reason why I shouldn't go and see it.
+I couldn't believe it had happened so soon after I was there and I felt annoyed that I wouldn't see it because I assumed it would stop long before I could get there.
+But the eruption continued, and I began to think I might see it after all.
 One Monday morning, with the eruption still going on, I decided to go back.
-I booked a flight for the Friday, and then spent an agonising four days hoping that the eruption wouldn't stop, that the weather would be OK, and that I'd be able to see the eruption.
+I booked a flight for the Friday, and then spent an agonising four days hoping that it wouldn't stop, that the weather would be OK, and that I'd be able to get to the site.

 And so for the third time I got a late flight from Heathrow to Keflavík.
 I saw the northern lights from the plane window, the first time I'd seen them since my first trip to Iceland, and then I got a sudden, breathtaking glimpse of something red and pulsating far below.
 It could surely only be the volcano.
 By the time I'd grabbed my camera it had disappeared from view.
 I became furiously impatient as we slowly descended into Keflavík.